-When he was a student in the 1990s, Barnaby’s curved Edwardian wardrobe - with brass taps for handles and a water-like appearance - was the standout piece at the end-of-year degree show.
+When he was a student in the 1990s, Barnaby’s curved Edwardian wardrobe - with brass taps for handles - was the standout piece at the end-of-year degree show.
 His talent was immediately spotted by a leading shop interiors firm.

-In the mid-noughties Barnaby was poached by luxury bathroom and grooming brand Czech & Speake, where he spent eight years as a senior designer and left his signature flare on a range of products that now circulate around the world.
+In the mid-noughties Barnaby was poached by luxury bathroom and grooming brand where he spent eight years as a senior designer.

-“In the last year of working at C&S, a friend had bought a house which they wanted to renovate,” he says.
+“Then a friend bought a house which they wanted to renovate,” he says.
 “So I designed it with her.

-“I wasn’t designing for an assumed client base any more, where success was measured in sales figures spread over years, I was designing for someone who was across the table from me.
-I wasn’t having to imagine what the customer wanted, it was right there in front of me: and through this connection I found I could expand what they wanted and give them something new, something they didn't know they wanted.
+“I wasn’t designing for an assumed client base any more, I was designing for someone who was across the table from me.
 It was like coming home, this new role just made perfect sense to me".

 Ready to take the plunge, Barnaby, as a lifelong friend of our co-founder Arnaud, came to work at the Building BloQs workspace.
 Working at a communal, low overhead space alongside other fired-up creators was a no brainer.

-With such a fervent focus on detail, a desire to offload his experience on new makers, and a passion for working with colleagues of differing disciplines, skills and experience, Barnaby’s strong belief in collaboration rewards us too.
+With such a fervent focus on detail, a desire to offload his experience on new makers, Barnaby’s strong belief in collaboration rewards us too.

 He has been instrumental in boosting BloQs’ culture of coworking and skill-swapping.